exoad/commonchromeosissues/README.md

 Common ChromeOS Issues.
 These can be ChromeOS itself or Crostini (Linux)

 Reminder this is just an **archive** of common issues faced by ChromeOS users either in the present or in the past.
+(Since I don't use a ChromeBook that much, much of the listed issues are either from the internet or from past experiences)

 # Where?
 Check the folders above for `md` files that will help you regarding your issues